 ACCA will be using the latest in invigilation technology, providing assurance to regulators that ACCA’s exams have the same security and integrity around the world, whether that’s in an exam centre, at home or in a workplace.

 ACCA will provide more details as it moves nearer to enabling remote invigilation and it has produced a comprehensive set of online Q&As which students should refer to for more information here.

 Alan Hatfield concludes: “In these uncertain times we believe this innovative development will help students progress on their ACCA journey to becoming professionally qualified accountants.”

 ACCA is the global body for professional accountants, offering business-relevant, first-choice qualifications to people of application, ability and ambition around the world who seek a rewarding career in accountancy, finance and management.
 Founded in 1904, ACCA has consistently held unique core values: opportunity, diversity, innovation, integrity and accountability.

 ACCA supports its 219,000 members and 527,000 students (including affiliates) in 179 countries, helping them to develop successful careers in accounting and business, with the skills required by employers.
 ACCA works through a network of 110 offices and centres and 7,571 Approved Employers worldwide, and 328 approved learning providers who provide high standards of learning and development.

-You can register as an LSFL member here.
+You can apply for LSFL membership here.